EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 title: References
 permalink: /references/
 ---
 This page includes the references cited and notes per annotation in the 3D model and tour through Seneca Village, followed by a bibliography with complete citations per source.
-Jump to full [Bibliography](#bibliography).
+Jump to full list of [References Cited](#references-cited).

 ***